Resources

 Publications of Interest by CASIS Members

-CASIS Vice-President Thomas Juneau has published a paper on Iran that will be of interest to those tracking Iran’s ambitions as a regional power.
+CASIS Board Member Thomas Juneau has published a paper on Iran that will be of interest to those tracking Iran's ambitions as a regional power.
 The main argument of the report is that Iran is not a rising regional hegemon but rather a mid-sized regional power frustrated at not reaching its ambitions.
-The report is a synthesis of some of the main elements of Thomas’s book, Squandered Opportunity: Neoclassical Realism and Iranian Foreign Policy, from Stanford University Press.
+The report is a synthesis of some of the main elements of Thomas's book, Squandered Opportunity: Neoclassical Realism and Iranian Foreign Policy, from Stanford University Press.

 Presentations to CASIS Conferences